ministryofjustice/moj-frontend/docs/components/ticket-panel.md

 ## When not to use

 Don’t use this component if the information you wish to present can fit comfortably in a table or summary list component.
 Don’t use this component to present important information at the top of a page.
-Instead, consider using the banner component or the panel component.
+Instead, consider the [alert component](/components/alert/) or the [GOV.UK panel component](https://design-system.service.gov.uk/components/panel/).

 ## How to use